Effects of symptoms on daily life

 It began with numbness in my right leg, but I felt tired all over.
 I also started having bladder dysfunction issues.

 I remember my first MRI.
-It was the start of my MS notetaking.
-According to my records I’ve experienced different symptoms beyond my MS.
+It was the start of my MS note-taking.
+According to my records, I’ve experienced different symptoms beyond my MS.

 Noting your symptoms and making sure you’re aware of disease progression is also important.